-Help Center/ Web Application Firewall/ User Guide/ Configuring Protection Policies/ Configuring Protection Rules/ Configuring AI Model Check Rules to Ensure Security and Compliance of LLM Applications
+Help Center/ Web Application Firewall/ User Guide/ Configuring Protection Policies/ Configuring Protection Rules/ Configuring AI Model Check Rules for Security and Compliance of LLM Applications

-Configuring AI Model Check Rules to Ensure Security and Compliance of LLM Applications
+Configuring AI Model Check Rules for Security and Compliance of LLM Applications

 The rapid advancement of generative AI has driven widespread adoption of Large Language Models (LLMs) in AI inference.
 However, this also brings emerging security challenges.
 Inadequate input validation may expose sensitive data, adversarial prompt injections can induce policy-violating outputs, and biased training data risks perpetuating discriminatory outputs.
 To effectively mitigate these issues, WAF offers AI model check rules.
 You can let WAF check prompts for injection and compliance risks and identify inappropriate or non-compliant outputs in responses.
-This helps keep your model inputs and outputs secure, stable, available, and legally compliant.
+It can also check images with the OCR technology for inappropriate contents.
+All these keep your model inputs and outputs secure, stable, available, and legally compliant.

 Solution Overview